Fractures - Hand

 Complicated Hand and Finger Fractures

-Refer any complicated fractures to Plastic Surgery team.
+Refer any complicated fractures to the Plastic Surgery team.

 • Open fractures